apache/paimon/docs/content/maintenance/manage-tags.md

 allows snapshots to be retained for a long time.
 Therefore, we can combine the two features of paimon's tag and flink's savepoint to achieve incremental recovery of job from the specified savepoint.

+At the same time to open the change parameter will also promote the automatic creation of the tag, now although open the "tag.automatic-creation" parameter but, the automatic creation of the tag is based on the write data to trigger the creation.
+This can't be used in a batch processing scenario because batch processing requires an accurate trigger signal.
+When no data is written into the stream table, the auto-generation of tags is interrupted.
+Therefore, we need a mechanism for generating tags based on checkpoints.
+This parameter can address the aforementioned issue.

 **Step 1: Enable automatically create tags for savepoint.**

 You can set `sink.savepoint.auto-tag` to `true` to enable the feature of automatically creating tags for savepoint.